paul-ollis/vim-vpe/docs/guide/plugins.rst

 - You need a vim script file that then imports and initialises the actual Python code.
-Note that is it not a good idea to simply put all the code within 'python3 <<EOF ...
-EOF' because that will pollute Vim's global Python namespace.
+Note that is it not a good idea to simply put all the code within a ``python3 <<EOF ...
+EOF`` construct because that will pollute Vim's Python namespace, making it difficult for plug-ins to coexist.

 - Such plug-ins depend on the VPE plug-in being loaded first.

-So the Vim Python Extensions (VPE) provides a framework that simplifies writing plug-ins in Python.
+So VPE provides its own framework that simplifies writing plug-ins in Python that rely on VPE.

 Plug-in structure
 =================

-A plug-in is basically Python module or package.
+A plug-in is basically a Python module or package.
 In order to be recognised as a VPE plug-in that should automatically be loaded, the module or package's __init__.py must have docstring that starts with 'VPE-plugin: ' (note the space after the colon).
 For example:

 .. code-block:: py

-    """VPE-plugin: Spam file support from within Vim."""
+    """VPE-plugin: Spam support from within Vim."""

-Triple, double quotes must be used and the docstring must start on line 1.
-If a plug-in does not start like this then it is simply a library for other plug-in code.
+Triple, double quotes (""") must be used and the docstring must start on line one.
+If a module or package does not conform to these requirements then it simply acts as a library for other plug-in code.

 All VPE plug-ins are installed in::